joychesire-png/Torque---Lustre-API-Inventory-Backend/README.md

 target_metadata = Base.metadata
 ```

+- To start the backend, use the command `fastapi dev app.py`

 ## Handling Migrations

 - To generate a migration file we run `alembic revision --autogenerate -m "The message"`